alexriss/SpmImageTycoonInstaller.jl/README.md

 The compiled version will start fast, even on the first run.

-_Tested on Windows and Linux so far.
-If you are a Apple user and feel brave, give it a try._
+_Tested on Windows, Linux, and Apple so far.
+However, so far, for Apple no shortcuts/aliases are created._

 ## Demo